- Element Name - The full name of the described element.

 We also need an official list simply for developpers to be able to display relevant information in their own design (if they choose to support a list of meta-information they should know which tag has the wanted meaning so that other apps could understand the same meaning).

 To be able to save tags from other systems to Matroska we need to translate them to our system.
-There is a translation table on our site and one done by Prodoc that will hopefully be featured here soon.
+There is a translation table on our site.

 - The TagName should always be written in all capital letters and contain no space.